impress-org/give-simple-social-shout/readme.txt

 3. The SSS4GiveWP settings page.

 == Changelog ==
+**2022-03-25 -- Version 1.1.2**
+* Fix: Icons sometimes didn't show up due to server prevent allow_url_fopen, and this is no longer a problem
+* Fix: Corrected the Twitter share URL so it's working again
+* Fix: Icons properly center again

 **2020-05-12 -- Version 1.1.1**
 * Fixed a problem where some themes caused [icon size issues](https://github.com/impress-org/give-simple-social-shout/issues/11).